Redness or bleeding of the gums while brushing your teeth, using dental floss or biting into hard food is common, but it is not normal.

 Bleeding gums are sometimes associated with serious medical conditions and inflammation elsewhere in the body.
 In some people, bleeding gums have been associated with stroke, heart attack or hardening of the arteries.
 Those with diabetes or who struggle to control blood glucose levels may also have higher susceptibility to periodontal inflammation.

 What should I do if I have bleeding gums?

 If you experience bleeding gums, bad breath (or a bad taste in your mouth), receding gums, sensitive teeth, loose teeth or teeth that have moved, contact your dentist as soon as possible.

 Good dental hygiene is important in preventing gum disease and bleeding gums.
 As well as your six monthly dental appointments you should be having six monthly appointments with a hygienist so your teeth can be thoroughly cleaned by a professional.
 They will be able to clean areas that you may not be able to properly reach and will also give you a fluoride treatment.
 If you need help with your cleaning routine they will show you correct brushing and flossing techniques to help ensure healthy teeth and gums.

 If required, you may need to be referred to a periodontist who is a specialist in treating gum disease.
 Periodontal treatment involves careful, deep cleaning of the teeth to remove the cause of the problem.

-To make an appointment to see a Smile Solutions dentist, call the friendly team at reception on 9650 4920.
+To make an appointment to see a Smile Solutions dentist, hygienist or specialist, please call us on 9650 4920.